georchestra/georchestra/migrations/18.06/README.md

 # UPGRADING from 17.12 to 18.06

-The MOD_ANALYTICS is not used anymore.
-You shoudl remove it, and instead grant the SUPERUSER role to these users.
+The `MOD_ANALYTICS` is not used anymore.
+You should remove it, and instead grant the `SUPERUSER` role to these users.
+The `MOD_EXTRACTORAPP` role was renamed into `EXTRACTORAPP`.

 ## Security-proxy rewrite